A-Tione/vue-cli/docs/guide/deployment.md

 To deploy with [Surge](http://surge.sh/) the steps are very straightforward.

-First, you would need to build your project by running `npm run build`.
+First you would need to build your project by running `npm run build`.
 And if you haven't installed Surge's command line tool, you can simply do so by running the command:

 ```bash
 npm install --global surge